Acting Dean | Paul J. Cortese Distinguished Professor of Management | Co-Director, Berkeley Center for Workplace Culture and Innovation

 World-renowned researcher, teacher & consultant on leveraging organizational culture for firm performance and leading high-performance teams

-Chatman is the Associate Dean for Academic Affairs at the Haas School of Business, the Co-Director of the Berkeley Culture Center, Editor-in-Chief for the journal Research in Organizational Behavior.
+Chatman is the Associate Dean for Academic Affairs at the Haas School of Business, the Co-Director of the Berkeley Center for Workplace Culture and Innovation, Editor-in-Chief for the journal Research in Organizational Behavior.
 She also runs the Leading Strategy Execution Through Culture executive education program.
 She has served in many other leadership roles at Haas and UC Berkeley over the years.
 Chatman earned her PhD at Berkeley Haas, and her BA in Psychology from UC Berkeley.

 Expertise and Research Interests

 - Organizational Culture and Firm Performance

 - Leadership and the Impact of Leader Attributes on Team Performance